RobotecAI/robotec-o3de-tools/Gems/ROS2ScriptIntegration/README.md

 **Explanation:**
 The "OnGraphStart" node is called on the component being activated.
-It activates a 'SubscribeToString` node, which triggers the subscription to a topic with the given name.
+It activates a 'SubscribeToStdMsgString` node, which triggers the subscription to a topic with the given name.
 Next, the Event Handler for `SubscriberNotificationBus` is activated.
 It generates a pulse and exposes received data on its input.

 To send a message to the ROS 2 system copy the following line to the terminal: